Realfinity Mortgage FAQ

 Good to Know

 When you have your credit pulled for a mortgage, it typically does not have a significant impact on your credit score.
 To allow homeowners and homebuyers to shop around for the best rates, most lenders consider all mortgage inquiries within a specific period, usually 30 days, as a single inquiry.
 This means that you can have your credit pulled by multiple lenders without negatively affecting your score.
 Without checking your credit, a lender cannot approve you for a loan or provide an accurate rate quote, as credit is one of the many factors used to determine your rate.
 We recommend that you compare mortgage options from different lenders and get pre-approved.
-Realfinity Mortgage simplifies this process by providing access to loan options from multiple lenders with a single credit pull.
+Realfinity Mortgage simplifies this process by providing access to loan options from multiple investors with a single credit pull.

 Your down payment amount depends on your personal financial situation.
 Many programs are available for borrowers who don’t have a 20% down payment saved for the home’s value.
 However, most of these programs require some form of mortgage insurance if your down payment is less than 20%.
 It may be worthwhile to consider not using all of your savings on a down payment and investing that money elsewhere.